personium/ansible/3-server_unit/README.md

 * Arrange certificate
   * Deploy the **self-signed unit certificate** and **private key** under `ansible/resource/ap/opt/x509/` folder with the following file names.
-    - unit-self-sign.crt（self-signed unit certificate）
+    - unit-self-sign.crt(self-signed unit certificate)
-    - unit.key（private key）
+    - unit.key(private key)
 \* You may escape the procedure above, if the self-signed unit certificate is created based on the [How to generate Self-signed Unit Certificate](How_to_generate_Self-signed_Unit_Certificate.md "").

 #### 5: Prepare SSL certificate / private key